Forging careers in Atlantic Canada, thanks to genomics

 He explained, “When I first joined CGP, my role was supposed to be centered on the generation of physiological data and the use of a few molecular tools to characterize the stress response of cod.
 In 2006, I was supposed to spend six months in Newfoundland at Memorial University doing one of my own physiology experiments.
 However, the tanks that CGP had ordered for me burnt down alongside the factory that made them.
 I kid you not!”

 In the aftermath, he was redeployed to work on a heat shock experiment to help Dr. Matthew Rise at Memorial, a principal investigator doing stress tolerance research for the CGP.
 “That’s when I started doing genomics, and I really never went back,” Hori says.

 Hori completed his PhD in Biology during the highly successful $6.1 million camelina project, funded through the Atlantic Canada Opportunity Agency’s Atlantic Innovation Fund, and supported by Genome Atlantic.
 His role there was to provide training and secondary supervision, including assisting graduate and doctoral students with their analyses and sample collection.

 The study found camelina to be an excellent match to the fatty acid composition required in the diets of farmed fish, and ultimately resulted in government approval of camelina as a feed ingredient for farmed salmon and trout.

-Dr. Stephanie Colombo, Assistant Professor and Canada Research Chair in Aquaculture Nutrition, Dalhousie University, is another camelina project veteran.
+Dr. Stefanie Colombo, Assistant Professor and Canada Research Chair in Aquaculture Nutrition, Dalhousie University, is another camelina project veteran.
 She offered an unqualified “yes” too, when asked if the experience helped her research career.